martinmdl/api-web-scraper/readme.md

 - extend the stop-words list
 - create a REST endpoint using express
 - use URLs from the given script
-- avoid fetching same URLs by using a cache
+- avoid fetching identical URLs by using a cache
 - graphic the word-cloud
 - enable product sets inputs